valentermz/valentermz.github.io/index.md

 ## About

-I'm a lecturer of mathematics and statistics at the [Department of Applied Mathematics](https://www.utwente.nl/en/eemcs/damut/) at the [University of Twente](https://www.utwente.nl/) since August 2020.
+I'm a lecturer in mathematics and statistics at the [Department of Applied Mathematics](https://www.utwente.nl/en/eemcs/damut/) at the [University of Twente](https://www.utwente.nl/) since August 2020.

 As a researcher, I've worked in the areas of complex differential equations, dynamical systems and analytic/algebraic geometry.
 My work has focused on holomorphic foliations, vector fields and self-maps on complex manifolds.
 In addition, I'm very interested in statistics, machine learning, programming, and mathematical education.